fusorjs/dom/README.md

 - You already know Fusor, if you have read this far.
 - It does one thing and does it well.
 - You control your updation strategy.
+- It uses functional approach.
+- Fusor and Web Components are perfect fit for each other.

 Fusor is: